Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Results and overall structure of the proofs

 There exist $\eta>0$ and a constant $C$ such that

 for all $x$ and $D$ such that $x\geq 1$ and $x^{\delta_1}\leq D\leq x^{\delta_2}$. \end{theorem} (Note that the maximum is well-defined by a finiteness argument.
 The same holds true for the subsequent results.)
 This theorem differs in several aspects from~\cite[Corollary~3]{FM96}.
 The most important novelty is the exponent $2/3$, which improves on the exponent $0.5924$.
 Moreover, the left endpoint of the interval $[y,z)$ may be an arbitrary nonnegative real number (which works well in the sum-of-digits setting, but fails for prime numbers).
 Finally, this theorem handles consecutive elements of arithmetic subsequences of the Thue--Morse sequence $\mathbf t$.
-This latter feature necessitates a nontrivial lower bound for $D$, since subwords of length $2$ of $\mathbf t$ do not appear with frequency $1/4$, therefore the contribution of $d=1$ would already be too large.
+This latter feature necessitates a nontrivial lower bound for $D$, since factors of length $2$ of $\mathbf t$ do not appear with frequency $1/4$, therefore the contribution of $d=1$ would already be too large.

-Setting $L=1$ and using the above-cited result (with the improved error term $x^{1-\eta}$) in order to handle small step lengths $d$, we obtain the following corollary. \begin{corollary} For real $y\geq 0$ and integers $d\geq 1$ and $j\geq 0$ set
+Setting $L=1$ and using the above-cited result (with the improved error term $x^{1-\eta}$) in order to handle small step lengths $d$, we obtain the following corollary. \begin{cor} For real $y\geq 0$ and integers $d\geq 1$ and $j\geq 0$ set

 For all $\delta\in(0,2/3)$ there exist $\eta>0$ and $C$ such that